autolab/Autolab/README.md

 mkdocs gh-deploy
 ```

-This will build the site using the branch you are currently in (hopefully `master`), place the built HTML files into the `gh-pages` branch, and push to GitHub.
+This will build the site using the branch you are currently in (hopefully `master`), place the built HTML files into the `gh-pages` branch, and push them to GitHub.
 GitHub will then automatically deploy the new content in `gh-pages`.

 ## Contributing

 We encourage you to contribute to Autolab!
 Please check out the
 [Contributing to Autolab Guide](https://github.com/autolab/Autolab/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.
-You can also reach out to us on [Slack](https://autolab-slack.herokuapp.com) as well.
+You can reach out to us on [Slack](https://autolab-slack.herokuapp.com) as well.

 ## License